CAYLUS has operated Since November 2002.

 CAYLUS is a division of Tangentyere Council and takes direction from a steering committee made up from representatives of the following agencies and communities:

-Rehabilitation services, youth programs, a responsible retail of solvents program, infrastructure and maintenance, night patrols, policing initiatives, staff recruitment and youth worker traineeships, mentoring and workshops, computer rooms, internet access and cyber safety, menstrual hygiene management resources, Covid-19 support, local interpreter services, football leagues and carnivals, literature production, and film and radio projects in local languages.
+Rehabilitation services, youth programs, a responsible retail of solvents program, infrastructure and maintenance, night patrols, policing initiatives, youth diversion, staff recruitment and youth worker traineeships, mentoring and workshops, computer rooms, internet access and cyber safety, menstrual hygiene management resources, COVID-19 support, local interpreter services, football leagues and carnivals, literature production, and film and radio projects in local languages.

 Whilst many supply-reduction measures specifically targeted inhalants, the demand-reduction measures such as development of community-based recreation and youth programs have had a myriad of other health, substance misuse prevention and community safety outcomes.